What else can we tell you?

 Our diving facilities are second to none.
 We have a large dive deck with individual storage for gear, racks and hangers for suits, warm freshwater showers, separate rinse tanks for photo gear.
 As the bulk of our diving is done directly of the boat - we offer an open dive deck at each site.
 Tanks are filled at the end of each dive then rigged for the next one.
 Our crew are trained to expertly handle your tanks and other gear.
 The only time you have to touch your tank is when you’re diving and it’s on your back!

 A briefing will precede each dive, and our Trip Director will outline the type of dive, what you can expect to see and recommendations regarding current, depth, and activities.
 Divers set their own profile in conjunction with their buddy, their computer and their previous diving activities, and are welcome to discuss their plans with the crew for assistance and advice.
 The first dive of every trip is always guided and we offer at least three guided dives each day.
-We schedule between 4 and 5 dives per day and you can often find our staff in the water for all of them.
+We usually schedule 4 dives per day and you can often find our staff in the water for all of them.
 You are free, however, to explore our dive sites at your leisure (within the confines of your training and experience).

 The dive schedule is set by the Trip Director and will be posted each day.
 We do our best to take your requests for sites or marine life into considerations, however, safety factors must always be a priority.
 An evening briefing usually outlines the plans for the next days diving.